‘First taste of winter’ causes travel disruption across UK as warnings issued

 National Rail warned the cold climate would affect various routes on northern train services until at least 2pm on Tuesday.

-National Highways also sent out a severe amber weather alert for snow, with the M1 in Leeds and Sheffield, the M56 in Manchester, junction 39 of the M6 and junctions 21-23 of the M62 likely to see disruption.
+National Highways issued a severe amber weather alert for snow, with the M1 in Leeds and Sheffield, the M56 in Manchester, junction 39 of the M6 and junctions 21-23 of the M62 likely to see disruption.

 The Met Office, which described the conditions as “the first taste of winter”, said 5-10cm of snow would prove disruptive in England, with Derbyshire being the area most likely to be affected.

-The Alzheimer’s Society warned that cold weather can be “particularly challenging” for people with dementia.
+The Alzheimer’s Society warned cold weather can be “particularly challenging” for people with dementia.

 “Colder temperatures can be difficult for a person with dementia to adjust to, and they may not always be able to communicate that they are cold – or they may not even recognise it themselves,” the charity said.